 IT security officers have to monitor technical developments and business-related requirements in equal measure.
-A look at the strategic challenges associated with security prevention.
+Current circumstances have not made this task any easier.
+A look at the strategic challenges involved with preventative security.

 Questions like ‘Is our company vulnerable to phishing?’ and ‘Are security measures working?’ are as easy to ask as they’re difficult to answer, because the CISO needs data from various sources.
 Perhaps the firewall log shows that a piece of malware has attempted to access the command & control server from within the local network.
 But the owner of the infected computer and the reported IP address is found in a different log – on the authentication server.

 Ideally, all of this information is compiled in a central dashboard.
 A security information and event monitoring (SIEM) like this or a security analytics platform can help to provide a quick overview of technical incidents and find the needle in the haystack of log files.
 This is literally central to the handling of security incidents, as well as for modifying security measures that are already in place.